 This means we can do typechecking in one pass over the AST.
-As declarations are processed. their identifiers are added to the current (innermost) symbol table.
-When a use of an identifier occurs, we do an ordinary blockstructured lookup, always using the innermost declaration found.
-Hence in the first declaration initializes i to the nearest non-local definition of
+As declarations are processed, their identifiers are added to the current (innermost) symbol table.
+When a use of an identifier occurs, we do an ordinary block- structured lookup, always using the innermost declaration found.
+Hence in int i = j;